sirbrialliance/ttsjigsawjoin/README.md

 - Move the starting puzzle board to the side and shrink it down.
 I never want the full puzzle image underneath the pieces I'm working on and hopefully you don't either.
 - Regenerate pieces with higher accuracy UV data so the image on pieces isn't distorted when inspected closely.
-- Ability to arrange pieces by shape (e.g. all tabs in, two adjacent tabes out the other two in, etc.)

 ## Cheats